louisburton/winnow-palindromes/README.md

 I used Spring and Java to do it quicker, even if with verbosity/weight.

+GitLab CI is used to deliver each change into the live system.
+This is free & powerful, although did pose complications due to the use of docker to do the builds (which in turn run docker images, and build new ones).

-Containers were required, but if I had more time I would have liked to try to do it with Lambda's, using DynamoDB streams to automatically trigger a lambda to process the job rather than need separate notification.
+Containers were required, but if I had more time I would have liked to attempt it with Lambda's.
+Using DynamoDB streams would automatically trigger a lambda to process the job rather than requiring separate notification.

 ## Shortcuts ##